Last Updated on November 1, 2023 by Sorin Petroj

 2. Stiga Brand

 Formally founded in 1944 in Sweden, Stiga produced lawnmowers for a while.
 However, it has manufactured table tennis products since 1938.
-In 1984, the brand set aside an independent branch exclusively to create table tennis equipment.
+In 1984, the brand set aside an independent branch to create table tennis equipment.

 - 1969- AllRound classic blade is launched